ageev/SmartHome/docker/nginx proxy manager/README.md

 Nginx Proxy Manager (aka, NPM) is a tool which allows you:
 1. deploy HTTPS inside your network
 2. publish something in a secure way to internet
-3. auto manages your HTTPS certs (via let's encrypt bot)
+3. auto manages your HTTPS certs (via let's encrypt ACME bot)

 Disadvantages: you need a custom config for most of the apps you publish.
 Sometimes it's a serious pain in the ***.
 Google "nginx proxy %appname%" and be ready to try a lot of configs.
 I still fail to find good settings for DSM and some other stuff